 - Tattoos of tragic events.
 You know, like a sinking Titanic.

 - Tattoos of baby faces.
 Not Babyface – that would be pretty cool -but the face of a baby.
 Here is some wisdom: Your baby is hopefully only going to get prettier.
 Why not wait until she looks less like James Carville and more like Sally Draper and then get the ink.
-Unless your baby looks like Blue Ivy, then, by all means, get the needle out now and do me too.
+By all means, get the needle out now and do me too.

 - Tattoos of ghouls.
 Ghosts, vampires, spiders, you name it.
 All the things I want to see when you take your clothes off.